dotnet/docs/docs/architecture/blazor-for-web-forms-developers/migration.md

 ## Enable startup process

 The startup process for Blazor has changed from Web Forms and follows a similar setup for other ASP.NET Core services.
-When hosted server-side, Blazor components are run as part of a normal ASP.NET Core app.
-When hosted in the browser with WebAssembly, Blazor components use a similar hosting model.
+When hosted server-side, Razor components are run as part of a normal ASP.NET Core app.
+When hosted in the browser with WebAssembly, Razor components use a similar hosting model.
 The difference is the components are run as a separate service from any of the backend processes.
 Either way, the startup is similar.

 The *Global.asax.cs* file is the default startup page for Web Forms projects.
 In the eShop project, this file configures the Inversion of Control (IoC) container and handles the various lifecycle events of the app or request.
 Some of these events are handled with middleware (such as `Application_BeginRequest`).
 Other events require the overriding of specific services via dependency injection (DI).